Interface Overview

 At its heart, SIMBA is a circuit simulator.
 Like many other circuit simulators, SIMBA adopts a common user interface and layout of a Design and Library explorer on the left, showing all of the designs and models you have access to, a circuit editor in the center and a property panel on the right.

-The interface of SIMBA is divided into three main tabs:
+The interface of SIMBA is divided into different views:

 Design Tab